-Today's Mono Lake is lower than the targeted level of 6,392 feet.
-Drought conditions slowed progress toward the goal, and it could take well into the 2020's before it reaches that depth.
+Today, Mono Lake is lower than the targeted level of 6,392 feet.
+Drought conditions slowed progress toward the goal, and it could take well into the 2020s before it reaches that depth.

-When the lake level was higher, freshwater springs flowed into the lake under the surface and reacted with the lake's minerals to form the dramatic cement-like calcium carbonate spires and towers that line Mono Lake shores today, looking like abandoned ancient cities.
+When the lake level was higher, freshwater springs flowed into the lake under the surface and reacted with the lake's minerals to form the dramatic, cement-like calcium carbonate spires and towers that line Mono Lake's shores today, looking like abandoned ancient cities.

-As the lake fills up, the tufa towers are less prominent.
-Since I first moved to California in the 1990s, the wonder of seeing them has diminished.
+As the lake fills up, the tufa towers are less prominent, and the wonder of seeing them has diminished.
 That's not to say it's a bad thing for nature overall, but if you want to see those tall, craggy towers, go as soon as you can before they disappear.

 Mono Lake is beautiful when viewed from any direction.
 Visitors who take the time will also find a lot to do here: